arhimed2t/ardoman/README.md

         --action=deploy

 Which is absolutely pointless because we have not taken care of the ports.
-Programm will print us new docker container ID, like
+Program will print us new docker container ID, like

     940e70618d095ffb12ec142fbafe6d87c8670ff93c5a534747f3fcfc38513605